CaCtus491/mariadb-backup/README.md

 Insert another record into the equipment table of our playground database representing 10 yellow swings.
 You will be prompted for the MySQL administrative password during this process.

 Now that there is more current data than our most recent backup, we can take an incremental backup to capture the changes.
-The backup-mysql.sh script will take an incremental backup if a full backup for the same day exists:
+The backup-mariadb.sh script will take an incremental backup if a full backup for the same day exists:

 ```
-$ sudo -u backup backup-mysql.sh
+$ sudo -u backup backup-mariadb.sh

 Backup successful!
 Backup created at /backups/mysql/Thu/incremental-04-20-2017_17-15-03.xbstream